-Our team has a unique combination of consultancy and research skills with previous experience in practice, management and inspection.
+Our team has a unique combination of consultancy, research and evaluation skills with previous experience in practice, management, leadership and inspection.

 Colin is Cordis Bright’s Managing Director.
-He works with clients on performance improvement, service reviews, evaluations and multi-agency working.
-He has experience across children's services, youth justice, adult social care, education, public health and community health services.
+He works with clients on performance improvement, service reviews, evaluations, multi-agency working and strategic planning.
+He has experience across children's services, youth justice, adult social care, education and schools, public health and community health services.

 “I’m proud of the reputation that we have built at Cordis Bright for delivering high quality consultancy support and research that helps our clients to achieve real and sustained change for service users and their families.”

 - Service reviews and audits: Colin works with clients to help them understand existing strengths and areas for improvement across projects, services and programmes.
 Most recently, he has worked with a number of local authorities to identify ‘what works’ in supporting children and young people with complex needs and those in children's residential care.
 His experience spans early years and childcare, early help, child protection, looked after children, youth offending, children with special educational needs and disabilities and those who have witnesses and/or been victims-survivors of domestic abuse.

 - Feasibility studies and economic analysis: this includes helping organisations decide how best to use funding to have maximum impact on target groups.
 Colin is skilled at economic analysis, including cost-benefit analysis and social return on investment.